reinielc20/infs605-assignment2/README.md

 Then test:
 docker compose version

+[*** Note: With the updated version we no longer use the dash with docker - so "docker compose" and not "docker-compose"]

 Then:
-docker-compose build --no-cache
+docker compose build --no-cache docker compose up
-docker-compose up